OksanaCoder/swiftly/README.md

 # Swiftly Responsive WebSite

-Swiftly is an adaptive website.
+Swiftly is an adaptive website for World's 1st E-ID verified Live Learning and Automated Recruiting platform.